Amanda Ellis

-Amanda Ellis is a diplomat from New Zealand and at Arizona State University.
-She leads Global Partnerships for the Julie Ann Wrigley Global Futures Laboratory and co-chairs WE Empower United Nations Sustainable Development Goal (SDG) Challenge.
+Amanda Ellis leads Global Partnerships for the Julie Ann Wrigley Global Futures Laboratory at Arizona State University and co-chairs WE Empower United Nations Sustainable Development Goal (SDG) Challenge.
+She previously served as an ambassador to the United Nations from New Zealand and the New Zealand Deputy Secretary for International Development.
+She received the TIAW Lifetime Achievement Award for her work related to empowering women in the economy.